 Planning a trip to France?
-Ask questions just like you would during a private Travel Consult but it is all free.
-Learn about when and where to go and how long to stay, money-saving tips, transportation options and more.
+Ask questions just like you would during a private travel consultation, but for free.
+Learn about when and where to go and how long to stay, money-saving tips, transportation options, and more.

 Learn about French village life where land, tradition, and a slower pace are venerated.
-We’ll explore the romantic hill towns and castles, meandering rivers and canals, and seas of vineyards that carpet the French countryside in the wine regions of village France.
+We'll explore the romantic hill towns and castles, meandering rivers, canals, and seas of vineyards that carpet the French countryside in the wine regions of village France.

 Exquisite châteaux dot the lush landscape of France's Loire Valley like jewels in a crown — Chenonceau delights with its dramatic setting atop a river, while the king's "hunting lodge" at Chambord astonishes with 440 rooms — and almost as many chimneys.
 The valley is known as "the garden of France," with astonishing gardens at Villandry and Chaumont — and so many vineyards that it rivals Bordeaux and Burgundy.
 You'll learn what to see, where to stay, and how to navigate this spectacular region only a few hours from Paris.

 For many Americans, Normandy evokes D-Day — the world's largest invasion that changed the course of history.
 But a tour of this coastal French province promises more than wartime bunkers and WWII memorials.
 We'll discover enchanting fishing villages, Gothic architecture, half-timbered houses, and the island abbey of Mont St-Michel.

 Paris is synonymous with beauty, romance, great art museums, and fine cuisine.
 We'll explore the ins and outs of finding good, affordable hotels and restaurants, the best seasons for visiting, and how to organize your sightseeing.
 You'll also learn about the many day trips possible from Paris, including Versailles, Giverny, and Chartres.